CodeFoxDev/Minimalist-new-tab/README.md

 # Minimalist new tab
-A minimalist new tab extenstion for Chrome and Firefox.
+A minimalist new tab extenstion for Chrome

-- Firefox version: (Coming soon)
+# Release notes

 # Install guide
 1. Go into the src folder, and download the files as a zip folder.
 2. Unzip it to a directory of your choosing, but remember that if you delete the directory that the extension will stop working!